codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-policy.md

 ### Promotion Policies in Trigger Environments
-TBD
+In Trigger Environments, you can add a Post-Action Workflow to run after the Promotion Action.

-### Scenario 1: Applying Promotion Policies with identical target attributes
+### Promotion Policy logic for identical target attributes
 This scenario reviews how Promotion Policy settings are applied when at least two Policies match the same target attributes.

 **Goal**: Promote `demo` product